Wchoi189/AgentQMS-Manager-Dashboard/README.md

 AgentQMS Dashboard provides a modern web interface for managing documentation artifacts, running compliance checks, and monitoring the quality management framework.
 Built with React + TypeScript (frontend) and FastAPI (backend).

+## 🚀 Live Demo

+**Deployed on Google Cloud Run**: [https://agentqms-dashboard-478428819978.us-central1.run.app](https://agentqms-dashboard-478428819978.us-central1.run.app)

+The dashboard is live and ready to use!
+Access it directly from your browser.

 ### Key Features

 - **🎯 Artifact Generator**: AI-powered creation of implementation plans, assessments, audits, and bug reports